 - Inhaled corticosteroids

 - Long-acting beta agonists (LABAs)

 ||Taken as needed for rapid, short-term relief of symptoms — used to prevent or treat an asthma attack

 - Short-acting beta agonists such as albuterol

-- Ipratropium (Atrovent)
+- Ipratropium (Atrovent HFA)

-- Oral and intravenous corticosteroids (for serious asthma attacks)
+- Oral corticosteroids (for severe asthma attacks)